SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 Only MMT can tell you why it never needs to be “Jobs or the Environment” but can with very simple policy be protection of jobs & the environment.
-By “jobs” I mean fairly compensated spiritual endeavour, worthwhile engagement in crafts trades and professions, not wage slavery.
+By “jobs” I mean fairly compensated spiritual endeavour, worthwhile engagement in crafts, trades and professions, not wage slavery.

 Not to put too fine a point in it: Neoliberalism is a precursor to fascism.
 We would not have Trump without Reagan on through Obama.
 We would not have